dbeitel-opentitan/opentitan/hw/ip/dma/doc/theory_of_operation.md

     -   Data Direction = 1 (send)

-    -   FIFO address auto-increment enabled if consecutive ‘transfer size’ worth of data chunks are pushed to the FIFO using consecutive register addresses.
+    -   FIFO address auto-increment enabled if consecutive 'transfer size' worth of data chunks are pushed to the FIFO using consecutive register addresses.
 If not enabled, consecutive data chunks are pushed by repeatedly writing the same register address.